 At the heart of your improvement plan should be a strategy.
 Rendered process maps can help you tell your story visually and represent the strategy.
 You need to paint an attractive picture — show a positive future, show the outcome that people will buy into.

 We helped an aircraft overhaul facility, or MRO, cut the time required for major service on aircraft overhauls.
 Less time in the shop means operators get their planes back in service faster which, in turn, means they make money instead of spending it.
 That helped the aircraft overhaul facility garner a competitive advantage.
 We mapped process flows and activities throughout the company; for example, how materials were specified, requisitioned, and tracked.

 For example, we selected and illustrated how highly skilled mechanics were spending time and many footsteps getting parts.
 Everyone understood that if a wrench doesn’t turn, the plane doesn’t move, and turnaround suffers.

 In the future state, we instead showed parts being delivered to the mechanics:

 It sounds simple, right?
 It was simple, and it tied in with the overall strategy of reducing turnaround.
 It made it a great story.
 Ultimately, it was the story that had been lacking in the past.
-The story, told in rendered process maps, helped us get the buy-in that was essential to support the many process changes required to sustain change.
+The visual story, told in rendered process maps, helped us get the buy-in that was essential to support the many process changes required to sustain change.